International and Foreign Language Education Service

-Cheryl E. Gibbs is Director, Advanced Training and Research Division (ATRD) in the office of International and Foreign Language Education.
-She provides oversight of grant administration and policy development activities and coordinates a team that administers Title VI institutional and fellowship programs.
-These programs include the American Overseas Research Centers (AORCs), Centers for International Business Education (CIBEs), Language Resource Centers (LRCs), National Resource Centers (NRCs), and the Foreign Language and Area Studies (FLAS) Fellowship program.
+Sarah Beaton is Director, Advanced Training and Research Division (ATRD) in the office of International and Foreign Language Education.
+She coordinates a team that administers Title VI institutional and fellowship programs, including the American Overseas Research Centers (AORCs), Centers for International Business Education (CIBEs), Language Resource Centers (LRCs), National Resource Centers (NRCs), and the Foreign Language and Area Studies (FLAS) Fellowship program.

 Mone’t Peterson-Cox serves as a Program Administrative Officer for ATRD.
 Mone’t has over 20 years of experience in office administration and eight years of experience working specifically in the area of international and foreign language education.
-Mone’t supports the senior staff and program officers with a wide range of detailed administrative and technical support through the development of office administrative materials.
-She also brings a high level of professionalism to her work in providing administrative and technical assistance to all of IFLE’s Title VI and Fulbright-Hays grant programs.
+Mone’t supports IFLE’s senior staff and program officers with a wide range of detailed administrative and technical support, including a lead role in the grant closeout process.
+She brings a high level of professionalism to her work in providing administrative and technical assistance to all of IFLE’s Title VI and Fulbright-Hays grant programs.

 International Studies Division

 Gary Thomas is the Director of IFLE’s International Studies Division (ISD).
-He leads a team of grant officers to administer and manage a portfolio of new and existing grants to support the Fulbright-Hays programs.
-The Fulbright-Hays programs provide overseas funding to U.S. educators to participate in advanced overseas study and research in modern foreign languages and area studies.
-The Fulbright-Hays programs include: the Doctoral Dissertation Research Abroad Program; the Seminars Abroad Program, and the Group Projects Abroad Program.
+He leads a team of program officers to administer and manage new and existing Fulbright-Hays grants.
+Fulbright-Hays programs provide overseas funding to U.S. educators to participate in advanced overseas study and research in modern foreign languages and area studies.
+These programs include: the Doctoral Dissertation Research Abroad Program; the Seminars Abroad Program, and the Group Projects Abroad Program.

-Since 2000, he has worked at the U.S. Department of Education.
-Prior to IFLE, Gary served as a Senior Program Manager for the Office of Postsecondary Education’s (OPE) Fund for the Improvement’s First in the World program that pioneers the Department’s new higher education evidence-based innovative projects.
-Previously, Gary served as a Senior Policy Advisor in Higher Education Programs, where he managed the allocation of Minority-Serving Intuitions higher education grant funds.
-Prior to his OPE service, he worked as a Program Analyst for the Department’s Federal Student Aid Division, where he drafted statutory and regulatory amendments for Federal Student Loan programs and assisted in negotiated rulemaking and the revision of program regulations.
-Before coming to the Federal government, Gary served as a higher education policy analyst for the Maryland General Assembly.
-In this capacity, he reviewed the budgetary, personnel, and administrative practices of University System of Maryland institutions against the parameters of state regulations to ensure fiscal responsibility.
-He has been a fellow in the Department’s Excellence in Government and Executive Leadership programs.
-Gary was selected for the President’s Management Council Interagency Rotation Program, where he served as the President of the Department of Interior (DOI) University.
+Gary has worked at the U.S. Department of Education since 2000.
+Prior to joining IFLE, Gary served as a Senior Program Manager for the Office of Postsecondary Education’s (OPE) Fund for the Improvement’s First in the World program.
+Previously, he served as a Senior Policy Advisor in Higher Education Programs, where he managed the allocation of Minority-Serving Intuitions higher education grant funds.
+Prior to his service in OPE, Gary worked in the Department’s Federal Student Aid Division and as a higher education policy analyst for the Maryland General Assembly.
+He has been a fellow in the Department’s Excellence in Government and Executive Leadership programs, and was selected for the President’s Management Council Interagency Rotation Program, where he served as the President of the Department of Interior (DOI) University.
 In DOI, Gary oversaw the delivery of high quality training programs provided to Federal employees.

-As an undergraduate, Gary studied political science and French and he completed a French language and international studies program at L’Université Laval, in Quebec City, Canada.
-Gary also holds a Master’s degree in public administration.
-Gary has volunteered for the Youth for Understanding Program, served as a member of the National Academies’ Fellowship Roundtable, and he is a member of the World Affairs Council.
+Gary studied political science and French as an undergraduate, completing a French language and international studies program at L’Université Laval in Quebec City, Canada.
+Gary holds a Master’s degree in public administration.
+Gary has also volunteered for the Youth for Understanding Program, and has served as a member of the National Academies’ Fellowship Roundtable and the World Affairs Council.

 Pamela Jefferson Maimer is a Senior Program Officer in ISD.
 Pamela provides programmatic assistance for a number of IFLE’s international education grants and is responsible for overseeing the global Fulbright Hays Doctoral Dissertation Research Abroad (DDRA) program.